 One of those early experiments was a potato kebab recipe - a simple yet flavorful starter my mum found in one of Mallika Badrinath’s books.
 The recipe is a straightforward one in which potatoes are boiled and mashed, mixed with fresh aromatic herbs like mint and coriander, spiced with green chillies and flavored with a select few Indian spice powders.
 Bread/breadcrumbs and rice flour are incorporated for texture and crispiness after which the potato mixture is shaped into kebabs and subsequently deep-fried in hot oil.
 That recipe went on to become a family favorite and was the very first dish I made as a new bride at my in-laws' home, thereby making it even more special.

 Fast forward to a recent evening when I was wondering what to make for dinner.
 I was craving a burger, and conveniently, there were burger buns lounging in the fridge.
-My husband and I do not have many recipes for vegetarian burgers in our arsenal.
-He is the portobello mushroom burger specialist in our household, but I wanted to try something different (and also avoid having to buy specific ingredients or chop too many veggies!).
+My husband and I, unfortunately, do not have many recipes for vegetarian burgers in our arsenal.
+He is the portobello mushroom burger specialist in our household and I have made burgers with mixed vegetable patties on occasion in the past but I wanted to try something different (and more importantly, avoid having to buy specific ingredients or chop too many veggies!).
 That is when I thought of giving my trusty old potato kebab recipe a little makeover.

 I shaped the potato mixture into burger-sized cutlets and shallow-fried them instead of deep-frying.
 Then came the fun part which was assembling the burger.
-I added my go-to toppings, slapped on a slice of cheese, a splash of fiery hot sauce, and called it a night.
-I did skip the greens because there were no salad leaves at home (something I instantly regretted while photographing the burger).
-I definitely recommend adding some ice-berg lettuce, baby spinach or arugula (rocket) for freshness and crunch.
+I slathered the toasted buns with jazzed up mayo, placed my patty in the center, added my go-to toppings (iceberg lettuce, sliced tomatoes & onion rings), slapped on a slice of cheese, a few splashes of fiery hot sauce, and got ready to tuck in!